Alice Ghostley: Television

-On February 22, 1969, she appeared as Aggie on The Ghost & Mrs Muir (starring Edward Mulhare and Hope Lange).
-The episode was entitled "Make Me A Match".
+On February 22, 1969, she appeared as Aggie on The Ghost & Mrs. Muir (starring Edward Mulhare and Hope Lange).
+The episode was entitled "Make Me a Match".
 The captain and Mrs. Muir matched her with Claymore Gregg (Charles Nelson Reilly).
-On March 6, 1970, she appeared on another episode of The Ghost & Mrs Muir, "Curious Cousin".
-She played nosey Cousin Harriet.
-She interferes with Mrs Muir's private life.
+On March 6, 1970, she appeared on another episode of The Ghost & Mrs. Muir, "Curious Cousin".
+She played nosey Cousin Harriet, who interferes with Mrs. Muir's private life.
 To divert her excessive attention, Claymore, posing as Captain Gregg, comes to court her.

-After eight years, Bewitched was cancelled by ABC in the spring of 1972.
-Later that year in September, Ghostley was hired as a semiregular for the ABC-TV variety series, The Julie Andrews Hour; in addition to participating in songs and sketches, Andrews and Ghostley were featured in a recurring segment as roommates sharing a small apartment.
+After eight years, Bewitched was canceled by ABC in the spring of 1972.
+Later that year, in September, Ghostley was hired as a semiregular for the ABC-TV variety series, The Julie Andrews Hour; in addition to participating in songs and sketches, Andrews and Ghostley were featured in a recurring segment as roommates sharing a small apartment.
 The Julie Andrews Hour was cancelled by ABC in the spring of 1973 after 24 episodes.
-Throughout the 1970s and 1980s, Ghostley appeared in episodes of situation comedies such as Hogan's Heroes (alternating with Kathleen Freeman playing Gertrude Linkmaier, General Burkhalter's sister), Good Times, Maude, One Day at a Time, The Odd Couple, and What's Happening!!.
+Throughout the 1970s and 1980s, Ghostley appeared in episodes of situation comedies such as Hogan's Heroes (alternating with Kathleen Freeman playing Gertrude Linkmaier, General Burkhalter's sister) and Mrs. Field Marshal Manheim, Good Times, Maude, One Day at a Time, The Odd Couple, and What's Happening!!.

-Between 1986 and 1993, Ghostley portrayed Bernice Clifton, the slightly off-kilter, eccentric friend of Julia and Suzanne Sugarbaker's mother, Perky, on Designing Women.
+Between 1986 and 1993, Ghostley portrayed Bernice Clifton, the slightly off-kilter, eccentric friend to Julia and Suzanne Sugarbaker's mother, Perky, on Designing Women.
 She later played Irna Wallingsford in six episodes of Evening Shade.
 She also had a recurring role of Ida Mae Brindle in the sitcom Small Wonder, which ran from 1985 to 1989.
 Among many other guest roles, she appeared in a flashback episode as the crazed mother-in-law of Dorothy Zbornak (Bea Arthur) on The Golden Girls.
 She made a one-time appearance as Great-Grandma in Sabrina the Teenage Witch.
 Ghostley also made a few guest appearances on the daytime drama Passions in 2000, playing the ghost of Matilda Matthews.